Pretty much everyone has heard of the law of attraction, but did you know that there are 11 more laws?

 - Nothing has meaning – we are the ones that give things meaning, based on our own perceptions

-To really get into this explanation, let’s use an example of eating chocolate.
+Let’s use an example of eating chocolate.

 In reality, the chocolate itself is neither bad nor good.
-But you were brought up being told that chocolate makes you fat and gives you spots, while Ken was brought up being told that chocolate has antioxidants and boosts your mood.
+But you were brought up being told that chocolate makes you fat and gives you spots, while Bob was brought up being told that chocolate has antioxidants and boosts your mood.